The Foreign Tax Credit For 2024 – Quick Tips You Need To Know

 Most taxpayers working abroad worry about “double taxation” – paying taxes to two different countries – the U.S. and the foreign country.
 When someone must pay double the taxes, the loss can be significant.
 Fortunately, a U.S. taxpayer overseas may be able to reduce U.S. taxable income and “double taxation”.
 This is done by claiming the foreign tax credit on Form 1116.

-In most cases, if the foreign tax rate is higher than the U.S. rate, there will be no U.S. tax on the foreign income.
+In most cases, if foreign tax rate is higher than the U.S, there’ll be no U.S. tax on foreign income.
 If the foreign tax rate is lower than the U.S. rate, U.S. tax on the foreign income is generally limited to the difference between the rates.